 What Are the Risks of Wisdom Teeth Extraction?

 The risks of extracting wisdom teeth should always be discussed in length with the surgeon performing the procedure, but generally speaking, the risks include:

 - Damage to other teeth

-- Infection of the gums and in the rare case bone infection
+- Infection of the gums and in rare cases, bone infection

 - Risk of damage to nerves

-- This treatment is usually available on the NHS, as it is associated with symptoms of pain and discomfort; if wisdom teeth become infected, it can be dangerous to patient health.
-However, there are long waiting lists.
+This treatment is usually available on the NHS, as it is associated with symptoms of pain and discomfort; if wisdom teeth become infected, it can be dangerous to patient health.
+However, there might be a long waiting list.